JustinPatenaude/balticathletics/products/baseball.md

   description: |-
     Full length, straight hem, double knees, welt pockets, tunnel belt loops, brass zipper Belt not included
+- title: CLEARANCE - SKLZ Batting BT360-100-02
+  image: "/2022-01-04 14.46.04.jpg"
+  price: 36
+  description: |-
+    ONE available.

+    Promote proper swing mechanics and body positioning using the 360 Tee.
+It swivels to various pitch locations for full plate coverage.
+Practice hitting outside, middle, inside, high and low pitches.
+The slanted rubber cup is designed to hold the ball in place in any position.
 - title: Wilson A360 RHC & LHC - 11", 12" and 13"
   image: "/2022-01-04 15.19.08.jpg"
   price: 43